How I made $20,000 My First Month by Running Facebook Ads

 After you have already talked to your dentist, car insurance firm, family and business, the second-best method is to simply search on Google for these clients.

 Let’s say you live in D.C. and you want to search for cross fit gyms in the D.C. metropolitan area.

-I would simply go through all the gyms, get all their contact information from their websites, go to the Facebook fan page and would send them a message or call them.
+I would simply go through all the gyms, get all their contact information from their websites, go to the Facebook fan page and send them a message, or call them.

-When reaching out to them I would I see whether or not they were running paid Facebook’s ads or not currently.
+When reaching out to them I would I see whether or not they were running paid social media marketing ads currently, or not.

 If they were, I would look for areas of improvement and reach out to them letting them know I was a social media marketing agency and that I would love to help them improve their social media advertising.

-If they weren’t running any paid Facebook ads, I’d again introduce myself, let them know exactly what it is that I do then offer to run their paid ads for FREE (they just pay for the ad spend) for a few days and prove to them that I can get them profitable customers that are going to be worth WAY more than the upfront ad cost.
+If they weren’t running any paid Facebook ads, I would again introduce myself, let them know exactly what it is that I do, then offer to run their paid ads for FREE (they just pay for the ad spend) for a few days.
+Proving to them that I can get them profitable customers that are going to be worth WAY more than the upfront ad cost.

-It’s only after I do this that I talk about me taking on a more official role full time to run their entire Facebook ad campaigns for them.
+It’s only after I do this that I talk about me taking on a more official role, full time, to run their entire Facebook ad campaign for them.